chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_advanced/README.md

 for the presence of an application or Sencha Framework SDK.
 At the end of the loading process, Sencha Cmd loads any of the following files it detects in this order:

+  * **`${app.dir}/app.json`** - Application configuration when in an application folder that is the most specific loads first.
+See
   * **`${app.dir}/.sencha/app/sencha.cfg`** - Application configuration when in an application
   folder that is the most specific loads first.
+  * **`${package.dir}/package.json`** - Package configuration when in a package folder that is the most specific loads next.
   * **`${package.dir}/.sencha/package/sencha.cfg`** - Package configuration when in a package
   folder that is the most specific loads next.
+  * **`${workspace.dir}/workspace.json`** - Workspace configuration applies next when you
+  are in a workspace (or an app or package in the workspace).
   * **`${workspace.dir}/.sencha/workspace/sencha.cfg`** - Workspace configuration applies
   next when you are in a workspace (or an app or package in the workspace).
   * **`${framework.dir}/cmd/sencha.cfg`** - Based on the applicable framework for the app or package at the current directory, those properties load next.
-  * **`${home.dir}/.sencha/cmd/sencha.cfg`** - Your personal configuration
+  * **`${home.dir}/.sencha/cmd/sencha.cfg`** - Your personal configuration loads next.
+This
+  typically only sets high-level properties.
-  loads next.
+  * **`${cmd.dir}/../sencha.cfg`** - Local machine Sencha Cmd configuration loads next.
   This typically only sets high-level properties.
-  * **`${cmd.dir}/../sencha.cfg`** - Local machine Cmd configuration
-  loads next.
-This typically only sets high-level properties.
 This loads from the parent folder of the running Sencha Cmd, which is the folder that holds the various installed versions of Sencha Cmd.
   * **`${cmd.dir}/sencha.cfg`** - Lastly, the Sencha Cmd, version specific configuration loads.

-This yields basically the same result as the legacy Sencha Cmd v3.0 approach that used a cascade that loaded the above files in reverse order but overwrote properties as it progressed.
-The key difference between Sencha Cmd v3.0 and later is that properties passed at the command line override those in these files.
-This is seen in the following command:
+The most important configuration properties are those passed on the command line.
+These will override properties coming from any of the above files.
+For example:

     sencha config -prop foo=42 then ...

-This sets `"foo"` to 42 prior to the loading the config files, and in Sencha Cmd v3.1 and later, this setting is "win".
+This sets `"foo"` to 42 prior to the loading the config files, and in Sencha Cmd v3.1 and later, this setting "wins".

+In most cases you can tell where a property comes from by its prefix:

+  * `app.`  -- See `"app.json"` and `".sencha/app/sencha.cfg"`.
+  * `package.` -- See `"package.json"` and `".sencha/package/sencha.cfg"`.
+  * `workspace.` -- See `"workspace.json"` and `".sencha/workspace/sencha.cfg"`.
+  * `framework.` -- See `"cmd/sencha.cfg"` in the Ext JS or Sencha Touch SDK.
+  * `cmd.` -- See `"sencha.cfg"` in the Sencha Cmd install folder.

+It is not required that these properties be set in these files, but it is the default and following this convention will help you manage these settings.
+That said, there are times when a Workspace setting may need to be overridden by an application.
+To do this, the `workspace.foo` property must be set in `".sencha/app/sencha.cfg"` because that is the application-level configuration file.
+When deviating from the convention, leaving behind a comment would be advised.

+#### Use of JSON Descriptors

+In Sencha Cmd v4, JSON files are now always respected as higher priority than their corresponding `"sencha.cfg"` file.
+In previous releases this was only true for applications based on Sencha Touch.

+The content of files like `"app.json"`, `"package.json"` and `"workspace.json"` are flattened into properties with the filename prefix applied (`"app"`, `"package"` or `"workspace"`).
+For example, if you placed the following JSON object in `"workspace.json"`:

+    {
+        foo: {
+            bar: 42
+        }
+    }

+This would set the `workspace.foo.bar` property to the value "42".

+This mechanism is what allows the `app.id` property to be imported from `"app.json"` for use in the build process.

 ### Java System Properties